-The celebrations of the centenary are going to be huge.
+The celebrations of the centenary were huge.
 A week of special commemorations in Dublin and in centers of the Irish diaspora around the world; a year full of events, productions, screenings, lectures and, to top it all off, a Liam Neeson narrated mini-series.

-If in the midst of all the discussion about the Rising and 1916 you’re starting to realize you’re a bit rusty when it comes to Irish history, fear not.
+If in the midst of all the discussion about the Rising and 1916 you started to realize you’re a bit rusty when it comes to Irish history, fear not.
 IrishCentral’s own Kelly O’Connell has designed this handy infographic that will set you straight on the leaders and landmarks of the Easter Rising, as well as those executed in its wake.

 Check out the infographic below, and scroll down for even more information.

 The “President” of the Irish Republic, the existence of which he declared on the steps of the General Post Office (GPO) on Easter Monday 1916.
 Under his command, the occupying rebels held out for nearly a week before surrendering.
 He was executed on May 3, 1916, by firing squad at Kilmainham Gaol.

 Irish socialist labor leader, founder and commandant general of the Irish Citizen Army who was severely wounded in the leg in the GPO.
 His injuries were so severe that the British shot him in a chair at Kilmainham on May 12, 1916.

 The cagey old Fenian and the real force behind the Easter Rising.
 His nurturing of such young rebels as Seán MacDiarmada, Joseph Mary Plunkett, and Pearse would change the course of Irish history.
 Naturalized in Brooklyn while in exile, he was the only American citizen to be executed by the British, as a result of the skirmish, on May 3, 1916.